-The 2003 Plan and the 2005 Assumption Plan allows us to grant options to all employees, including executive officers, outside consultants and non-employee directors.
-These plans will continue until the earlier of (i) termination by the Board or (ii) the date on which all of the Shares available for issuance under the plan have been issued and restrictions on issued Shares have lapsed.
-Option vesting periods are generally four years for all of these plans.
-Options granted under these plans generally expire seven years from the effective date of grant.
+Although Adobe has not granted stock options since fiscal 2013, the 2003 Plan allows us to grant options to all employees, including executive officers, outside consultants and non-employee directors.
+This plan will continue until the earlier of (i) termination by the Board or (ii) the date on which all of the Shares available for issuance under the plan have been issued and restrictions on issued Shares have lapsed.
+Option vesting periods are generally four years and expire seven years from the effective date of grant.